Reliable Spanners for Metric Spaces: Concluding remarks and open problems

 \section{Concluding remarks and open problems}

-\paragraph*{Subsequent work} Recently Filtser and Le \cite{al-rslso-21} improved some of the results here, getting bounds that do not depend on the spread of the metrics in some cases, for the oblivious adversary case.
+\paragraph*{Subsequent work} Recently Filtser and Le~\cite{al-rslso-21} improved some of the results here.
+They obtained bounds that do not depend on the spread of the metrics in some cases, for the oblivious adversary case.
+They also obtained reliable spanners (in the oblivious adversary model) for trees with tight stretch of $2$ and for planar graphs with tight stretch of $2+\eps$.

 \paragraph*{Tradeoffs in deterministic constructions for general spaces} Classical spanners are known to have an approximation--size trade-off for general $n$-point metrics: To achieve $\Theta(t)$ approximation it is sufficient and necessary to have $n^{1+1/t}$ edges in the worst case.
 In contrast, for reliable spanners we were only able to show an upper bound on the trade-off, with no asymptotically matching lower bound: To achieve $\Of(t^2)$ approximation it is sufficient to have $\widetilde{\Of}(n^{1+1/t})$ edges.
 Classically, the uniform metric is $2$-approximated by a star graph with only $n-1$ edges.
 In contrast, we have shown here reliable spanners for uniform metric have approximation--size trade similar to the classical spanner for general metrics.
 The connection between the two problems is quite intriguing, and is worthy of further research.